 - shade structures of canvas, fabric, mesh or the like

 - skylights, roof windows and ventilators

-- swimming pools and spas (portable)
+- swimming pools and spas and child-resistant barriers (portable)

 - temporary uses and structures.

 If your development does not satisfy all of the exempt development criteria, you will need to:

 - get a Complying Development Certificate from Council:

 - or submit a Development Application to Council for approval.

 - Exempt development on the NSW Government Planning Portal